tilley-kyle/connect4/README.md

 ### scripts
 #### npm run server
 - Turns on server on port 3001 to
+#### npm run restart-db
+- Starts a new data base record of total wins

 ### Steps to work on
 Current issues to address as of 5/23/2020: